 How to access the service?

 Patients can self refer by calling or emailing the Wellbeing Coordinators directly using the phone numbers or email addresses below dependent on the surgery they are registered with.
 A GP or other health professional can also refer a patient to the Wellbeing Coordinators.

-Patients will be welcomed by the Wellbeing Coordinators and offered a telephone consultation or face to face consultation, depending on preference and safety.
+Patients will be welcomed by the Wellbeing Coordinators and offered a telephone consultation.
+Face to face consultations may be offered depending on safety.

-Katy covers the following surgeries: Park Lane Surgery, Cwm Gwyrdd Medical Centre, Maerdy Surgery, Tylorstown Surgery.
+Katy covers the following surgeries: Park Lane Surgery, Cwm Gwyrdd Medical Centre, Maerdy/Ferndale Surgery, Tylorstown Surgery.

 Katy’s Mobile: 07515 166 024

 Lisa covers the following surgeries: Forest View Medical Centre, De Winton Field Practice, St David’s Street Surgery, Llwynypia Surgery.

 Lisa’s Mobile: 07340 708 285